gigiigig/grails-commons-translation/README.md

     }

-add method at this time, verify if at lest one of field translations have value, otherwise invalidate domain class, addin error 'default.blank.message' to transient field, "title" in this case
+add method at this time, verify if at lest one of field translations have value, otherwise invalidate domain class, adding error 'default.blank.message' to transient field, "title" in this case

 add method have also optional paramenter leght ,

     translationService.add(this,'title',34)

-wich control i text is less long than leght, else add error  'default.maxsize.message' to field
+which verify text to be shorter than lenght, else adds to filed 'default.maxsize.message' error